Mosul question

-The Mosul question was a territorial dispute in the early 20th century between Turkey and the United Kingdom (later Iraq) over the possession of the former Ottoman Mosul Vilayet.
+The Mosul question was a territorial dispute in the early 20th century between Turkey and the United Kingdom (later Iraq) over the possession of the former Ottoman Mosul vilayet.

-The Mosul Vilayet was part of the Ottoman Empire until the end of World War I, when it was occupied by Britain.
-After the Turkish War of Independence, the new Turkish Republic considered Mosul one of the crucial issues determined in the National Pact.
-Despite constant resistance, Britain managed to bring the issue into the international arena and to scale it down to a frontier problem between Turkey and Iraq.
-During the negotiations for the Treaty of Lausanne the Turkish side argued that the Kurds and Turks are not “racially separable“ and the Arabs constitute only an inferior part of the population.
-Turkey appealed for the populations right of Self Determination and claimed its majority wants to be a part of Turkey.
-The British responded that the Kurds are of Indo European and the Turks of Ural Altaic origin and on the 4 February 1923 the parties decided the Mosul Question to be excluded from the negotiations of the Lausanne Treaty.
+The Mosul vilayet was part of Ottoman Iraq until the end of World War I, when it was occupied by Britain.
+After the Turkish War of Independence, the new Turkish Republic considered Mosul one of the crucial issues to be determined by the National Pact.
+Despite relentless opposition from Turkey, Britain managed to bring the issue to the international scene and to scale it down to a frontier problem between Turkey and Iraq.
+During the negotiations for the Treaty of Lausanne, the Turkish side argued that the Kurds and Turks were not “racially separable“, and that the Arabs constituted only a minority of the population.
+Turkey appealed for the population's right of self-determination and claimed that the majority wanted to be a part of Turkey.
+The British responded that the Kurds were of Indo-European and the Turks of Turanic origin, and on the 4 February 1923, the parties decided that the Mosul Question would be excluded from the Lausanne Treaty negotiations.

-On May 19, 1924, the Istanbul Conference was held between Turkey and England.
-At the conference, the Turkish side argued that Mosul has historically always remained Ottoman territory and that this situation did not change at the end of the First World War, and that in this situation where two-thirds of the population of the province consists of Muslim Turks and Kurds, Mosul should be within the borders of Turkey according to historical, military and ethnic reasons.
-The Istanbul Conference was dissolved after the British side absolutely rejected the Turkish State's request.
-The dispute was taken to the League of Nations.
-Here, the Turkish side repeated their thesis at the Istanbul Conference and demanded a referendum (general referendum).
-Britain also rejected the plebiscite request, stating that the people of the region were unconscious.
-A commission was set up in the League of Nations to investigate the issue and it could not be resolved.
+On May 19, 1924, the Istanbul Conference was held between Turkey and Britain.
+At the conference, the Turkish side argued that Mosul had historically always been Ottoman territory, that this situation had not changed at the end of the First World War, and that since two thirds of the population of the province consisted of Muslim Turks and Kurds, Mosul should be within the borders of Turkey for historical, military and ethnic reasons.
+The Istanbul Conference was dissolved after the British side steadfastly rejected Turkey's request.
+The dispute was taken to the League of Nations, where the Turkish side repeated their arguments and demanded a general referendum.
+Britain rejected that request as well, stating that the people of the region lacked a national consciousness.
+The Turkish side continued to push for the inclusion of Mosul into Turkey due to ethnic reasons despite the city of Mosul being a majority Arab city.

 The League of Nations Council appointed an investigative commission that recommended that Iraq should retain Mosul, and Turkey reluctantly assented to the decision by signing the Frontier Treaty of 1926 with the Iraqi government.
-Iraq agreed to give a 10 percent royalty on Mosul's oil deposits to Turkey for 25 years.
+Iraq agreed to give to Turkey 10 percent of the royalty that was soon expected to flow from the Turkish Petroleum Company to the Iraqi government with the 75-year concession signed on March 14, 1925 between the two.
+The company found oil near Kirkuk in 1927 and the first significant commercial exploitation of oil from Mosul began in 1934 with the opening of the Kirkuk-Haifa oil pipeline.